zengbing15/lumos_doc/docs/tutorials/queryCapacity.md

 > const bob = accounts.BOB;
 > const { parseAddress } = require("@ckb-lumos/helpers");
 > const script = parseAddress(bob.ADDRESS);
-//Take a look at the cells that Bob owns.
-Bob owns three cells, and each cell contain 200 CKB in the capacity field.
+//Bob owns three cells, and each cell contains 200 CKB in the capacity field.
+//This can be achieved by transferring 600 CKB from Alice to Bob in three times, and 200 CKB each time.
 > await querycells.findCellsbyLock(script);
 Find the cells by lock script:
 [